 Sunday Champagne Brunch at The Jefferson is a Richmond tradition.
 Each week our chef creates a menu to feature Virginia’s best seasonal ingredients, giving our guests one more reason to visit often.

 Served in the beautiful Rotunda lobby with seating amongst the marble columns and around the Mezzanine, Sunday Champagne Brunch at The Jefferson is a culinary dream, reminiscent of a bygone era of grand buffets and lavish feasts.
-Music by the Skip Gailes Trio, beautiful ice carvings and genuine, friendly service make this an event to remember.
+Music by the Randall Pharr Trio, beautiful ice carvings and genuine, friendly service make this an event to remember.

 SUNDAY BRUNCH MENUS